Squamish language

-The Squamish language was first documented in the 1880s by a German anthropologist; however the grammar of the language was documented by a Dutch linguist in the 1950s.
-The orthography or spelling system of the language came about in 1960s while the first Squamish dictionary was published only recently, specifically 2011.
+The Squamish language was first documented in the 1880s by German anthropologist Franz Boas; however the grammar of the language was documented by the Dutch linguist Aert Kuipers in the 1960s.
+The orthography or spelling system of the language came about in the 1960s, while the first Squamish dictionary was published only in 2011.
 The language shares certain similarities with languages like Sechelt and Halkomelem which are spoken in similar regions.

 Documentation

 Anthropologists and linguists have been researching the Squamish language since the 1880s.
 After some time a written system was formed for the Squamish language, which was once an oral language.
-A German anthropologist named Franz Boas was the first to collect Squamish words, while anthropologist Charles Hill-Tout recorded some Squamish sentences and stories.
+German anthropologist Franz Boas was the first to collect Squamish words, while anthropologist Charles Hill-Tout recorded some Squamish sentences and stories.
 In the 1930s, anthropologist Homer Barnett worked with Jimmy Frank to collect information about traditional Squamish culture, including some Squamish words.
 In the 1950s, Dutch linguist Aert H. Kuipers worked on the first comprehensive grammar of the Squamish language, later published as The Squamish Language (1967).
 In 1968, the British Columbia Language Project undertook more documentation of the Squamish language and culture.
 The Squamish writing system presently in use was devised by Randy Bouchard and Dorothy Kennedy, the main collaborators on this project, using a modified Latin script called Sḵwx̱wú7mesh (1990).
 The Squamish-English bilingual dictionary (edited by Peter Jacobs and Damara Jacobs) was published by the University of Washington Press in 2011.